quicwg/base-drafts/draft-ietf-quic-transport.md

 server has successfully processed a Handshake packet from the client, it can consider the client address to have been validated.

-Additionally, a server MAY consider the client address validated if the client uses a connection ID chosen by the server and the connection ID contains at least 64 bits of entropy.
+Additionally, an endpoint MAY consider the peer address validated if the peer uses a connection ID chosen by the endpoint and the connection ID contains at least 64 bits of entropy.
+This means that any valid packet received by the client validates the server address.

 Prior to validating the client address, servers MUST NOT send more than three times as many bytes as the number of bytes they have received.
 This limits the